MattMcFarland/reactathon/README.md

 ### A React-App on steroids

-This is to serve as a starting point for those who want to rapidly build and deploy an SEO-Ready WebApp with User Authentication and oAuth2 support web-app using React, Relay, React-Router, Express, and much more!
+This is to serve as a starting point for those who want to rapidly build and deploy an SEO-Ready WebApp with User Authentication and oAuth2 support using React, Relay, React-Router, Express, and much more!
 > Some of this boilerplate includes experimental technology, so use at your own risk.